 Any student who loses financial aid eligibility for failing SAP does have the right to appeal to the Financial Aid Committee if extenuating circumstances have occurred such as medical problems, family emergencies, a death in the family, or other unique circumstances determined applicable by WJU.

-An appeal is a request for reinstatement of financial aid eligibility and is initiated by completing the Satisfactory Academic Progress Appeal Form.
+An appeal is a request for reinstatement of financial aid eligibility and is initiated by completing the Satisfactory Academic Progress Appeal Form, available at https://www.jessup.edu/financial-aid/forms-resources/.
 The appeal must address why the student failed SAP and what has changed in the student’s situation which will allow them to successfully achieve SAP by the next evaluation period.

 Financial aid eligibility may or may not be reinstated at the discretion of the Financial Aid Committee.
-If an appeal is granted, the student will be placed on Financial Aid Probation and financial aid eligibility will be reinstated.
+If an appeal is granted, the student will be placed on Financial Aid Probation and financial aid eligibility will be reinstated for one semester.
 Specific criteria for successfully moving off Probation as well as a student-specific timeline for meeting those criteria will be outlined in a ‘Probation Granted’ letter to the student.
-The timeline will generally be the next semester (or defined period of enrollment), but can be extended if the Financial Aid Committee deems it appropriate to the situation.
-Failure to satisfy the terms of the Probation will result in immediate loss of all financial aid eligibility.
+The timeline will generally be the next semester (or defined period of enrollment), but can be extended if the Financial Aid Committee deems an Academic Plan is necessary.
+Failure to satisfy the terms of the Probation will result in immediate loss of all financial aid eligibility for subsequent semesters.

 A student who fails to meet the terms of the Probation may submit a subsequent appeal for reinstatement by repeating the appeal process outlined above.
 Generally, after failing SAP in two successive semesters, a student may not be granted Probation again until achieving satisfactory progress without any financial aid.
 Exceptions will be considered on a case-by-case basis.

-NOTE: It is possible for a student to fail SAP (and not be eligible for financial aid) but not be academically dismissed from the school.
+It is possible for a student to fail SAP (and not be eligible for financial aid) but not be academically dismissed from the school.
 In this situation, a student has successfully earned the right to completely pay for school on their own.
 Financial Aid SAP and WJU’s Academic Probation/Dismissal policies are different.
-Please refer to the Registrar website for specific details on Academic Probation and Academic Dismissal.
+Please refer to the most recent copy of WJU’s Academic Catalog (https://jessup.edu/academics/registrar/academic-catalog/) for specific details on Academic Probation and Academic Dismissal.